-Knowing your labor efficiency and overhead can help you set realistic pricing for quotes and help improve your operational efficiency.
+Knowing your labor efficiency and your overhead can help you set realistic pricing in your quotes and help you improve your operational efficiency.

 The first step in calculating costs is to determine the fully burdened labor cost.
 This is done by calculating the employee salaries inclusive of vacation time, insurance benefits, and taxes.